CrosswaveOmega/NikkiBot/README.md

 8. **PurGPT integration:** Can be integreated with the PurGPT API to access and utilize a number of AI Models, with a built in server/user limiting system to prevent api abuse.

+9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, thanks to OpenAI Funciton calling and a special set of decorators.

-9. **More features to come!**: The bot is constantly being updated and new features will be added as they become available.
+10. **More features to come!**: The bot is constantly being updated and new features will be added as they become available.

 ## Current Requirements